-The Estoppel Theory

-Sprague's estoppel theory was simple:

-- 1. GM had represented to him, both orally and in writing, that he would receive lifetime medical benefits; - 2.
-He reasonably relied upon GM's representations by continuing to work for GM up to the time of his retirement; and - 3.
-He detrimentally relied on GM's promise because he was now receiving diminished retiree medical benefits and could no longer work for another employer to earn satisfactory coverage.
+The Estoppel Theory.
+Sprague's estoppel theory was simple: 1) GM had represented to him, both orally and in writing, that he would receive lifetime medical benefits; 2) he reasonably relied upon GM's representations by continuing to work for GM up to the time of his retirement; and 3) he detrimentally relied on GM's promise because he was now receiving diminished retiree medical benefits and could no longer work for another employer to earn satisfactory coverage.

 But the estoppel theory was presumptively dead on arrival as the Sixth Circuit had already rejected this same theory in Musto v.
-American General Corp.97
+American General Corp., 861 F.2d 897, 907 (6th Cir.
+1988).

-The Breach of Fiduciary Duty Theory
+The Breach of Fiduciary Duty Theory.
 Mr. Sprague's last theory sprung from the Supreme Court's decision in Varity Corp. v.
-Howe,98 where the Supreme Court held that an employer acted in a fiduciary capacity when making misrepresentations to its employees about their employee benefit plans.
+Howe, 516 U.S. 489 (1996), where the Supreme Court held that an employer acted in a fiduciary capacity when making misrepresentations to its employees about its employee benefit plans.
 Mr. Sprague argued that General Motors failed to affirmatively disclose that it might reduce retiree medical benefits and, thus, breached its fiduciary duty to early retirement plan participants.
 The Sixth Circuit found, however, that Mr. Sprague could not prove this negative:

 A breach of fiduciary duty claim could not survive because no court of appeals has imposed fiduciary liability for failing to disclose information that is not required to be disclosed.
 At least three circuits have held that there is no fiduciary duty to disclose plan changes and benefits or even the termination of a plan before those actions become official.
 A fortiori, there can be no fiduciary duty to disclose the [possibility] of a future change in benefits.
-[Citations omitted.]99
+[Citations omitted.]